English

 What to bring

-• Bring comfortable walking shoes suitable for climbing stairs.
+• Wear comfortable walking shoes suitable for unsealed gravel paths.

 What’s not allowed